joostkremers/pandoc-mode/docs/index.md

 output format to use.
 If there is a settings file for the format you specify, the settings in it will be passed to Pandoc instead of the settings in the current buffer.
-If there is no settings file, `pandoc-mode` will create one with just the input and output formats.
+If there is no settings file, `pandoc-mode` will create one with just the input and output formats, and in addition the output file name is set to the same base name as the input file with an extension appropriate for the output format.

 Note that specifying an output format this way does not change the output format or any of the settings in the buffer, it just changes the